 A good sharp knife is essential for its many uses.
 The bottom of the handle can be used as a hammer.
 You can use it as a substitute ax to split wood.
 A knife can also be used as a substitute shovel for digging holes and first aid to make bandages and remove splinters, and don’t forget its everyday use to help prepare food.

 • First Aid Kit

-Be sure to include any medications you take; switch them out so they don’t become expired.
+Be sure to include any medications you take in your first-aid kit; switch out your medication periodically, so they don’t become expired.

 We take the convenience of maps and GPS with our phones, but these may not be available in a survival situation.

 If you’re on the move, a compass is essential.
 A detailed map of the area along with a compass can have you navigating with ease; be sure to learn how to use both.